Aero Commander 500B Crash at Spirit of St. Louis Airport (Chesterfield, MO)

 | Fatalities | 1 |

-| Phase of Flight | Approach / attempted return to land (as reported by police) |
+| Phase of Flight | Initial climb / traffic pattern maneuvering |

-| Investigation | NTSB (FAA assisting) |
+| Investigation | NTSB; FAA assisting |

 What Happened